Videos, News, and More

 Seeing is believing when it comes to our truly no-kill approach to animal welfare.
 Browse our video library and press releases below to see why we’re able to make such an impact — and how you can too!

 As the only open admission, truly no-kill animal shelter in Indiana, we do things a little differently.
 A lot, actually.
 Learn about our mission, how we further it, and what you can do to help.

 The breed may have a bad rap, but we’re working to change the reputation of Pit Bull Terriers (and mixes) one dog at a time.
-Working with us are the many dedicated owners (we call them Pit Bull Angels) who love and advocate for the bully breeds.
+Working with us are the many dedicated owners and fosters (we call them Pit Bull Angels) who love and advocate for the bully breeds.